hypo69/hypo/docs/gemini/set 0/ru/consultant/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 ### Better Insights

 AI-driven analytics tools provide marketers with deep insights into consumer behavior.
-These insights can be used to optimize marketing strategies, improve ad targeting, and create more engaging content.
+These insights can be used to optimize marketing Startegies, improve ad targeting, and create more engaging content.
 For example, AI can analyze social media interactions to understand what type of content resonates with the audience.

 ### Cost Savings